flocto/writeups/2022/CSAW Qual/README.md

 ---
 Anyways, I decided to write a good mix of writeups to hopefully help beginners understand some of the challenges.

+I was going to write an emojicode writeup for gotta crack them all but got too lazy as well :p

 Thanks for reading!